hyperledger-cacti/cacti/whitepaper/whitepaper.md

-### 2.1.3 Burning or Locking of Assets
+* Burning or Locking of Assets

 To guarantee unicity, an asset (NFA or FA) has to be burned or locked before being transferred into another blockchain.
 Locked assets can be unlocked in case the asset is retransferred back to its original blockchain, whereas the burning of assets is an irreversible process.
 It is worth noting that locking/burning of assets is happening during a ledger transfer but can be avoided in use cases where both parties have wallets/accounts on both ledgers by using atomic swaps instead.
 Hence, most cryptocurrency exchange platforms rely on atomic swaps and do not burn FAs.
 For example, ordinary coins, such as Bitcoin or Ethereum, can only be generated by mining a block.
 Therefore, Bitcoin or Ethereum exchanges have to rely on atomic swaps rather than two-way ledger transfers because it is not possible to create BTC or ETH on the fly.
 In contrast, if the minting process of an FA token can be leveraged on during a ledger transfer, burning/locking of an asset becomes a possible implementation option, such as in the ETH token ledger transfer from the old PoW chain (Ethereum 1.0) to the PoS chain (aka Beacon Chain in Ethereum 2.0).
 Burning of assets usually applies more to tokens/coins (FAs) and can be seen as a donation to the community since the overall value of the cryptocurrency increases.

 Burning of assets can be implemented as follows:

-* Assets are sent to the address of the coinbase/generation transaction<sup>[h](#22-footnotes-introduction)</sup> in the genesis block.
+1. Assets are sent to the address of the coinbase/generation transaction<sup>[h](#22-footnotes-introduction)</sup> in the genesis block.
 A coinbase/generation transaction is in every block of blockchains that rely on mining.
 It is the address where the reward for mining the block is sent to.
 Hence, this will burn the tokens/coins in the address of the miner that mined the genesis block.
 In many blockchain platforms, it is proven that nobody has the private key to this special address.

-* Tokens/Coins are subtracted from the user account as well as optionally from the total token/coin supply value.
+2. Tokens/Coins are subtracted from the user account as well as optionally from the total token/coin supply value.

-## 2.2 Footnotes (Introduction)
-a: There is an alternative approach for an outside entity A to verify the state of a connected blockchain if this connected blockchain uses Merkle Trees to store its blockchain state.
-An outside entity A can store the Merkle Tree roots from the headers of committed blocks of a connected blockchain locally to verify any state claims about the connected blockchain.
-Any untrusted entity can then provide a state of the connected blockchain, such as a specific account balance on the connected blockchain, because the outside entity A can act as a lightweight client and use concepts like simple payment verification (SPV) to verify that the state claim provided by the untrusted entity is valid.
-SPV can be done without checking the entire blockchain history.
-Polkadot uses this approach in its Relay Chain and the BTCRelay on the Ethereum blockchain uses this approach as well.
-Private blockchains do not always keep track of their state through Merkel trees and signatures produced by nodes participating in such private blockchains are rarely understood by outside parties not participating in the network.
-For that reason, the design principle of `Cactus` is to rely on the canonical validator node signatures for verifying proofs of blockchain states.
-Since `Cactus` should be able to incorporate any type of blockchain in the future, `Cactus` can not use the approach based on Merkle Trees.

-b: A networkwide ledger view means that all network nodes have to be considered to derive the state of the blockchain which means that it is not the state of just one single blockchain node.

-c: The validator nodes in `Cactus` have similarities with trusted third-party intermediaries.
-The terminology trusted third-party intermediaries, federation schemes, and notary schemes are used when a blockchain can retrieve the state of another blockchain through these intermediaries.
-In contrast, the terminology relay is used when a chain can retrieve the state of another blockchain through reading, writing, or event listening operations directly rather than relying on intermediaries.
-This terminology is used in the central Relay Chain in Polkadot and the BTCRelay on the Ethereum network.

-d: There might be use cases where it is desired to duplicate an NFA on different ledgers.
-Nonetheless, we stick to the terminology that an NFA cannot be duplicated on a different ledger because an NFA can be represented as data packages on different ledgers in such cases.
-Data is a superset of NFAs.

-e: In the case of data, the data can be copied from Blockchain A to Blockchain B. It is optional to lock/burn/delete the data object on Blockchain A after copying.

-f: The process in Blockchain A and the process in Blockchain B can be seen to happen concurrently, and consecutively, in atomic swaps, and ledger interactions, respectively.

-g: An action can be either a read transaction or a write transaction performed on Blockchain A or an event that is emitted by Blockchain A.
-Some examples of that type of ledger interoperability are as follows:
-* Cross-chain oracles which are smart contracts that read the state of another blockchain before acting on it.
-* Smart contracts that wait until an event happens on another blockchain before acting on it.
-* Asset encumbrance smart contracts which are smart contracts that lock up assets on Blockchain A with unlocking conditions depending on actions happening in Blockchain B.

-h: Alternatively, any address from that assets cannot be recovered anymore can be used.
-A verifiable proof for the irreversible property of that address should be given.
+## 2.6 General Workflow to Build a cross-chain decentralized application
+Cactus streamlines the development of cross-chain decentralized application, also known as multiple DLT apps (mDapps) by having three major pilars: 1) robust testing infrastructure (tooling plugins), 2) a modular architecture enabling to combine plugins according to each use case necessity into a set of API servers encapsulated by a Cactus node.
+Cactus nodes can integrate innovative core plugins that combine them in different ways.
+Finally 3), business logic plugins that implement the core logic of a business utilizing infrastructure that Cactus provides access.

+In more technical terms, a `ConfigService`object is initialized for each Cactus node (describing, for example, the private keys for that Cactus node, public keys of the members of the consortium, protocols supported).
+Then, multiple plugins that expose a REST API can be installed on the node.
+Those plugins are accessible to the node via the plugin registry: an abstraction that allows one to easily manage and configure installed plugins, including business logic plugins.

+Client applications can then be built to operate the Cactus nodes, manage deployments, and call business logic plugins.

 # 3. Example Use Cases